vxclustadm - start, stop, and reconfigure a cluster

 vxclustadm -v nodestate

-To confirm that node3 is a slave node, the following command is run on node3:
+To confirm that node3 is a Secondary node, the following command is run on node3:

 vxdctl -c mode

-node1 remains as the master node for its lifetime in the cluster.
+node1 remains as the Primary node for its lifetime in the cluster.
 To remove node1 from the cluster, the following command is run on node1:

 vxclustadm does not ensure the consistency of cluster membership information.